Summer Entrepreneurship and Business Academy (SEBA)

 Dr. Esther Lawrence began in the School of Business at Stockton University in October 2007.
 Prior to her arrival at Stockton University, she held various roles in higher education.
 She was an Executive Assistant to the Dean at the New Brunswick Theological Seminary.
 She served as a Program Coordinator in the School of Nursing and Health Studies at Georgetown University and earlier as an Administrative Manager in the Mailman School of Public Health at Columbia University.
 Dr. Lawrence recently completed her doctoral degree in Organizational Leadership at Stockton University.
 She completed her Master of Arts in Media Studies at the New School in New York City and a Bachelor of Arts in English Writing Arts at SUNY Oswego in Oswego, NY.
 She is a seasoned professional with 15 years of experience in higher education administration.
 She has a proven record of accomplishments in successful collaborations among various levels of administration as well as internal and external stakeholders.
 She has had success in managing the logistics for events, communications and programs as well as stakeholder engagement within the surrounding South Jersey community.
 Dr. Lawrence is committed to student success, staff and faculty empowerment, organizational success, diversity, equity and inclusion in the workplace.

-Tara MarshSEBA Program Coordinator
+Tara MarshSEBA Program Director

 Tara Marsh